EgoPer/Decision-Focused-Forecasting/README.md

 ## Running

 The models are built with PyTorch and cvxpylayers, implementation is in *models.py*.
-We provide a *requirements.py* file to clarify other dependencies.
+We provide a *requirements.txt* file to clarify other dependencies.
 To try the experiment with diffferent hyperparameters the *hyperparameters.py* file contains a function in which settings may be changed.
 To run the experiment call *run.py* in which one can define how many replications to run.
 The file runs the experiment function defined in *experiment_whole_policy_evaluation.py* which contains the whole pipeline as assembled from other files.

 ## Other files
 - *Results/policy/* contains the results of the experiments that we ran including saved models.